trevordbunch/cis411_lab2_Arch/labreports/LAB_CuriousOcean.md

 ## Step 3.1 Architecture Change Proposal
 INSERT Architectural change proposal here, and how it meets the two new requirements.
 Explain both the benefits and draw backs of your proposal.
+I believe that implementing the Microservice Architecture would meet the desired requirements.
+It's ability to leverage brokered communication would allow it to support adding third party services and connecting to other websites like churches or nonprofits.
+However, the recombination of all the layers could be time-consuming and difficult.

 ## Step 3.2 Revised Architecture Diagram
 INSERT IMAGE HERE with a Description.